 We will drive to the very productive Necedah National Wildlife Refuge, located in north central Wisconsin.
 The refuge has over 250 species on record.
 We’ll spend the day seeking Trumpeter Swan, Broad-winged Hawk, Black-billed Cuckoo, Acadian Flycatcher, andRose-breasted Grosbeak, then dine and spend the night nearby.

 On our way back to Milwaukee, we will stop to bird John Muir’s boyhood home, now a National Monument where we may see Red-headed Woodpecker, Buff-bellied Flycatcher, Field Sparrow, Chestnut-sided Warbler, and Pine Warbler.
 We’ll stop at Grand River Marsh seeking the Ovenbird and Wood Thrush.
 We’ll check our total sightings over dinner and enjoy a night’s rest before leaving for our scheduled late Friday evening or if you wait until Saturday to fly home on May 11th flight home.
 Your Friday night hotel fee is not covered in the field trip fee so you will need to make your own arrangements for an overnight stay.

-Trip begins Friday July 6th with 7AM Milwaukee Airport hotel pickup; it concludes on Tuesday July10th with airport drop off.
+Trip begins Monday with 7AM Milwaukee Airport hotel pickup; it concludes on Friday May10th with airport or Hotel drop off.
 Yellowbilled Tours will forward a Final Itinerary and Participant List to everyone about 3 weeks prior to the tour.
 It will include information and instructions for meeting the YBT Birding group at the Milwaukee Airport, as well as hotel addresses, emergency contact info, travel advisories, etc.

 $1,650.00 cost includes all lodging, ground transportation, fuel and park entry fees.
 Airfare or meals not included.

 Registration is open and confirmed with registration form and $800.00 deposit.